Aonach Eagach: Climbing

 In winter, the ridge is a fine expedition, though considerably harder than in summer (Scottish Winter Grade I/II), and many parties will go roped for some sections.
 Because of the short winter days, benightment on the ridge or its approaches is also not infrequent.

 Competent summer scramblers have plenty of time to reverse the ridge and descend Am Bodach, saving a walk back up the glen.

 From Sgorr nam Fiannaidh, the most direct descent is to head south by southwest, down a steep zig-zag path leading by the side of Clachaig gully.
 This 'path' is exceptionally steep and extremely loose in places, and has many small rock steps; it approaches close to the main gully in several places and so is potentially dangerous (fatal accidents have occurred here).
 A gentler alternative is to continue along the ridge, until reaching the bealach between Sgorr nam Fiannaidh and the Pap of Glencoe.
 From here a track heads down the hillside, ending on the road just outside Glencoe village.
 It is also possible to retreat approximately 200 m east from the summit of Sgorr nam Fiannaidh and descend directly down the scree slope to Loch Achtriochtan, taking care to avoid being drawn into gullies further down.
 This descent also requires care, particularly near the top, but is still far safer than the Clachaig Gully descent.

 Alternatively, the two Munros may be climbed individually by simply descending by the route of ascent.
 However it is for the traverse that the Aonach Eagach is best known.

+Incidents

+Hill walkers are urged to use caution when attempting Aonach Eagach, and fatalities on the route are not unknown.